-Fourth quarter of the calculus sequence.
+Multivariable calculus.
 Topics include partial derivatives, multiple integrals, cylindrical and spherical coordinates, line and surface integrals, Green's Theorem, Stokes' Theorem, and the Divergence Theorem.

 Study project developed by the student and instructor in an area approved by the instructor.
 Honor options are available.